seyed0123/MOnitOrXD/README.md

 What sets this application apart is its use of a Pygame GUI for data visualization, coupled with terminal-based plots for a more granular view of system performance.
 This dual-mode display ensures you have all the information you need at your fingertips, whether you prefer a graphical interface or a command-line view.

-Designed with simplicity and efficiency in mind, System Performance Monitor is your go-to tool for keeping an eye on your system's health and performance.
+Designed with simplicity and efficiency in mind, the System Performance Monitor is your go-to tool for keeping an eye on your system's health and performance.
 Whether you're a power user wanting to optimize your system, a developer debugging performance issues, or just curious about your system's workings, this application is for you.

 Join us as we dive into the world of system monitoring and performance optimization.
 Welcome aboard!
 ## Dependencies